arnold-c/CSDNoise/manuscript/manuscript.typ

 An initial population of 500,000 individuals was simulated, with commuter-style imports drawn from a Poisson distribution with mean proportional to the size of the population and $R_0$, to maintain a level of endemicity @keelingModelingInfectiousDiseases2008.

 We generated a time series of clinically-compatible febrile rash by summing the daily test positive results from the measles incidence time series, and a noise time series.
-The noise time series was the result of: independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; or from an SEIR time series with rubella-like parameters with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus (@tbl-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
+The noise time series was the result of: independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; or from an SEIR time series with rubella-like parameters with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus (@tbl_csd-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
 Under dynamical noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the Poisson-like noise simulations (10.20% and 87.34%).
 Throughout the rest of the manuscript, these will be referred to as low and high Poisson/dynamical noise scenarios, accordingly.
 Each day, all clinically-compatible febrile rash cases (that is, both the measles and noise time series) were tested using one of the following diagnostic tests, producing a time series of test positive cases.